 The task was to write stories in Filipino.
 And man, the last time I created stories in Filipino was years ago in my Wattpad.
 So, imagine me ransacking my bookshelf for Tagalog stories and grossing out myself with the stories that my teenage self has written years back.

 3. Create infographics and Memes

 Can you believe it?
 My years spent sharing memes on Facebook led me to an actual meme-making job?
 Yes, people.
-There are employers looking for individuals who have a knack in creating puns and funny content.
+There are employers looking for individuals who have a knack for creating puns and funny content.

-Aside from memes, I was also tasked to learn how to create decent educational infographic materials and logo for a certain beauty product.
+Aside from memes, I was also tasked to learn how to create decent educational infographic materials and logos for a certain beauty product.
 All hail to Canva and Crello for making this job easy and well done.

 As a blogger myself, I have once asked how those people in the PR come to know me despite the very little information I share about my personal profile in the blog.
 It took a quarantine for me to find out how they do what they do.